Treatments and tests

 What complications can happen?

-General complications may include:
+General complications of any operation include:

 • bleeding